rirolab/rirolab.github.io/undergrad.markdown

 ## Application Process for individual studies (KAIST undergrad only)
 We welcome any students looking to explore this Robotics area.
-Please, send a contact e-mail to <daehyung@kaist.ac.kr>.
+Please, send a contact e-mail to <daehyung@kaist.ac.kr> with your CV and transcript.

 ### Note
 You will be able to get a desk and/or a computer.
 You can freely access our robots, too!